 - To provide theft-deterring features in the car while being manufactured

 Generally speaking, cars that require higher insurance are expensive cars with costly spare parts.
 Due to this reason, the cost of replacement could be huge in the event of an accident.
 It is also not easy to obtain spare parts for these cars.
 These cars may not have manufacturing plants in Canada.
 So in the event of a claim, the replacement part may need to be imported from overseas.
 This does cost the insurance company much more to settle the claim.
-As, for each repair and parts replacement claim, there is a need to pay for shipment, taxes, and customs fees etc. The list of cars mentioned below include the average car insurance premiums that are on the higher side scaling from top to bottom.
+As, for each repair and parts replacement claim, there is a need to pay for shipment, taxes, customs fees, etc. The list of cars mentioned below includes the average car insurance premiums that are on the higher side scaling from top to bottom.

 CARS AVERAGE ANNUAL INSURANCE